ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 - The boto client object is complex and can be source of unwanted side-effect.
 It's better to isolate the calls in dedicated functions.
 These functions will have their own unit-tests.
 - Don't pass the ``module`` object when you only need the read a couple of parameters from ``module.params``.
   Pass the parameter directly to your function.
-By doing so, you're explicite about what the function inputs (the contract) and you reduce potential side-effect.
+By doing so, you're explicit about the function's inputs (the contract) and you reduce potential side-effect.

 Unit-tests guidlines